 This chapter of the Monterey Bay Area Complete Streets Guidebook provides suggestions as to how communities can meet requirements of the Complete Streets Act by incorporating complete streets policies into general plans.
-Although the California Complete Streets Act requires complete streets policies are present or supported in more than one element of the general plan.
+Although the California Complete Streets Act requires complete streets policies only in the circulation element, the most effective policies are present or supported in more than one element of the general plan.